Install Chrome Extension Chrome Extension

 Known Problems and Issues +

-Pulsar (K9K, 2014–2018) — Be Careful: High-pressure pump metal contamination — total fuel system failure, Timing belt breaks prematurely — injection pump, EGR valve clogged with soot.
+Pulsar (K9K, 2014–2018) — Stay Away!: High-pressure pump metal contamination — total fuel system failure, Timing belt breaks prematurely — injection pump, Connecting rod bearing failure — engine destruction.
 Power: 110 PS.

 Pulsar (HRA2DDT, 2014–2018) — Stay Away!: Timing chain stretches prematurely, High oil consumption from defective piston rings, CVT gearbox jerks and overheats.
 Power: 116 PS.